This year, the three-day Bishwa Ijtema, began on January 12 in Tongi, in the outskirts of Dhaka, Bangladesh.

 In some regions of the Pearl Fishery Coast in southern India, pearl oysters could be found on shoals at a depth of 5–7 feet (1.325–2 meters) from the surface, and in the pearl banks on the Sri Lankan side of the Gulf of Mannar at depths ranging from 30 feet to 90 feet (9 to 27 metres).
 However, divers had to go 40 feet (12 meters) or even up to 125 feet (40 meters) deep to find enough pearl oysters, and these deep dives were extremely hazardous to the divers.
 The pearl-divers had no technology to aid their survival at such depths.

-Some pearl-divers greased their bodies to conserve heat, put greased cotton in their ears.
+Some pearl-divers greased their bodies to conserve heat and inserted greased cotton in their ears.
 Some wore a tortoise-shell clip to close their nostrils.
 Many divers gripped a large heavy object such as a rock to descend to avoid the wasteful effort of swimming down.

 The Parava pearl harvesters dived down to the seabeds on the ocean floor to gather the pearl oysters or mussels.
 The oysters were then brought to the surface, opened, and the tissues searched.
 To find at least 3-4 quality pearls more than a ton of oysters need to be searched.